-- 50% of severe brain injury survivors can drive again, with some adaptations
+- 50% of severe brain injury survivors could drive again, with some adaptations

 - 70% of severe TBI patients were functionally independent

 However, if you do not achieve these milestones within two years, there is still hope.
-In fact, recent research shows that recovery does in fact continue past those first two years.
+In fact, recent research shows that recovery may in fact continue past those first two years.

 For example, a study that followed TBI patients for a decade found that even at the 10-year mark some patients were still improving their function.

-Since recovery does continue, it’s crucial for survivors to persevere with therapy and other treatments.
+Since recovery may continue, it’s crucial for survivors to persevere with therapy and other treatments.

 Understanding Traumatic Brain Injury Recovery Stages

-Hopefully, this guide to traumatic brain injury recovery stages has helped you get an idea of what your recovery journey will look like.
+Hopefully, this guide to traumatic brain injury recovery stages has helped you get an idea of what your recovery journey may look like.

 We just have one final word of advice: If you feel stuck on a particular stage for a long time, do not give up.
 It’s common to experience plateaus during recovery, where it seems like you just aren’t making progress anymore.

 However, the key to remember is that plateaus are only temporary.
-If you persevere with your therapy, eventually you can begin to make progress again and reach those higher recovery stages.
+If you persevere with your therapy, eventually you may begin to make progress again and reach those higher recovery stages.

 And with that, we wish you the best of luck on your traumatic brain injury recovery journey.